marceloverdijk/lesscss-java/README.md

     // Or compile LESS input file to CSS output file lessCompiler.compile(new File("main.less"), new File("main.css"));

-    // You can set the search path of imports which helps when creating whitelabels lessCompiler.compile(new File("main.less"), new File("overrides"), new File("standards"));
+    // You can set the search path of imports which helps when creating whitelabels from a common template String css = lessCompiler.compile(new File("main.less"), new File("overrides"), new File("standards"));

 LessCompiler is thread safe.
 In other words, an application only needs one LessCompiler that it can reuse whenever necessary.